Flatee90/devtools-day1/Corrected Day 5 Files/readmeday5.md

 #### Problem 1:

-- Description: [The meta description is missing]
+- Description: [The meta data is missing]

 #### Problem 2:

-- Description: [The page is blocked from indexing]
+- Description: [CSS call link is outside of the head and unnecessary / in tags]

 [Continue with the remaining problems]